-The investment strategy and performance of the Fund is reported on a quarterly basis to the Pensions Sub-Committee with Fund Managers taking it in turns to present to the Committee.
+The investment strategy and performance of the Fund is reported on a quarterly basis to the Pensions Committee with Fund Managers taking it in turns to present to the Committee and officers meeting the individual managers on a more regular basis.
 The investment performance of the Fund is measured by the WM Company against a customised benchmark.

-The overall investment performance of the Fund for 2013/14 was up by 5.7% underperforming against the customised benchmark which returned 7.4%.
+The overall investment performance of the Fund for 2014/15 was up by 12.1% over the year in line with the customised benchmark.
 The Fund performed in line against benchmark in the UK primarily due to the Fund's index tracking position.
 Performance against benchmark was disappointing in the global markets, although property performance remained positive.
 Poor performance from one of the two multi-asset managers dragged down performance in this area.
 The Fund's performance against the different asset classes is shown in the table below: